 - Social media – Create a Facebook page for your holiday home and encourage people to share the page with their friends and family.
 Keep your page updated and add photos, links to local attractions, good reviews from other visitors and anything else that’s relevant.
 It’s also a useful place to deal with questions and enquiries from guests.
 Feel free to build a presence on other social media sites too.
 Instagram is perfect for photos.
 If you live locally, you can post images of the local views.

 - Local press – Ads in local community magazines and newspapers can sometimes pay dividends.
-These tend to be more effective if you are targeting the older generation, as they are more likely to look in this type of publication.
+These tend to be more effective if your ideal short term tenants are of an older generation, as they are more likely to look in this type of publication.

 - Shop windows – Put a postcard in your local shop window, along with a photo.
 You never know, it might yield a few bookings.